Thaden School’s faculty has been carefully sourced from myriad locations around the world and represents a diverse set of backgrounds and experiences.

 Muhammad Ramadan comes to Thaden from Berkeley Preparatory School near Tampa, where he taught history and honors psychology while advancing school-wide initiatives to promote innovative uses of educational technology in the classroom.
 Prior to Berkeley, Mr. Ramadan taught at The Bishop’s School in Southern California and The Blake School in Minnesota.
 He earned his bachelor’s degree in psychology and his master’s degree in social studies education from the University of Minnesota.

-Mindy Thompson works closely with the Director of Academics and the Director of Campus Life in coordinating and supporting the school’s educational programs, inside and outside of the classroom.
+Mindy Thompson works closely with the Director of Campus Life, Director of Upper School and Director of Middle School in coordinating and supporting the school’s educational programs, inside and outside of the classroom.
 She comes to Thaden from the Helen Walton Children’s Enrichment Center, where she most recently served as Human Resource Manager, and brings to her work at Thaden more than ten years of experience in childhood education and non-profit operations.

 Katy Turnbaugh comes to Thaden after six years at Eureka Springs High School.
 A recipient of many honors and awards, including the National Science Foundation’s Robert Noyce Fellowship and a research grant from the Environmental Protection Agency, Ms. Turnbaugh earned a bachelor’s degree in chemical engineering from Oklahoma State University and a master’s degree in secondary education from the University of Arkansas.